-If you have selected "Sessions=One," then you can skip to Step 5.
-If you have selected "Sessions=Two," there are four designations to make.
+If you have selected "Sessions"=One, then you can skip to Step 4.
+If you have selected "Sessions"=Two, there are four designations to make.
 This step will be used later in Step 7.

 First, you have to decide which serial port will be assigned to your first host in Session 1 (either EIA, Aux, or None).
 Now, decide which port will be used for your second host in Session 2 (EIA, Aux, or None).
-The same port should not be used as the host port for both sessions.
+The same port shouldn't be used as the host port for both sessions.
+Also, both EIA ports cannot be used at the same time, or data loss may occur.
+Similarly, both keyboard ports cannot be used at the same time.
 Then, determine which port will be used as the printer port in Session 1 (EIA, Aux, Parallel, None).
 Do the same for the printer option in Session 2.

-Note that it is not general practice to assign the host port in one session as the printer port in another session, but this can be done if desired.
+It is not general practice to assign the host port in one session as the printer port in another session, but this can be done if desired.